 You can file a protest electronically for any event that is using the RRS.org jury management system.
-But even if the protest committee/jury is not using RRS.org to manage the jury, you can still fill out a protest form on RRS.org and email it to them.
 Note that you do not need to be signed in to RRS.org to create a protest.
 However, if you sign in, your protest will be avialable on your protest page.

 You'll find active events listed on the home page under File a Protest.
 You can also click on the Protest Form on the Home Page...

 Or you can click on File a Protest on the Protest Decisions page (or any other public page) of your event.

 When you start a new Protest, you'll see this form.

 Fill in the date of the incident [not necessarily today's date].
 This important.

 Fill in the Race Number.
 Get this right.
 It's important.

 Then select as many of the Hearing Types as apply.
 Most commonly, you'll want to select both Protest and Request for Redress if you are seeking redress.

 Fill in your information.
 Make sure that you enter the email address and phone number where you want to receive notices concerning the protest.
 Email is automatically sent, but make sure you check the SMS? checkbox if you want to receive text messages at the phone number.